 You’ll have 10 scored questions on each of these topics:

 - Common prefixes (hyper- hypo-, a-, etc)

 - Common roots, often used in medical terminology (pnea, etc.)

 - Selecting the correct definition using a sample dictionary entry

 - Selecting the best synonym given a sentence’s tone and context

 - Selecting the correct word meaning by applying part of speech and context clues

-Flashcards are super handy for this part of your TEAS test English prep, so I encourage you to check out my TEAS Prep Pack on Quizlet.
-You’ll get done-for-you flashcards on medical terminology roots, prefixes, suffixes, spelling rules, and parts of speech, and all the tested TEAS English concepts.
+Flashcards and practice are super handy for this part of your TEAS test English prep, so I encourage you to check out my TEAS 7 Question Bank.
+You’ll nearly 200 TEAS English practice questions on medical terminology roots, prefixes, suffixes, spelling rules, and parts of speech, and all the tested TEAS English concepts.
 Plus, the question bank covers all sections of the TEAS.

 How to study in your TEAS Test English Prep